 Magnetic Locator RentalModel: Schonstedt GA-92xtd

-Locate Property Markers Quickly: A magnetic locator only detects iron and steel, so you can find your property pins quickly and easily—often in an hour or less.
+Locate Property Markers: A magnetic locator only detects iron and steel, so you can find your property pins much more quickly than with a standard metal detector.

 Locate Cast Iron Pipes: Locate pipes and other objects up to 15' underground.